AnaSL-WRK/IES_104063/lab2/lab2.1/README.md

 > which includes the illegal expression "OneDrive **-** Universidade de Aveiro" making it impossible to deploy

-I will continue this project using the vscode extension and integrated download, making it easier and faster to deploy and reload
+I will continue this project using the VSCode extension and integrated download, making it easier and faster to deploy and reload

 > by going with the server extension and integrated download, you wont be able to access tha manager page, as tomcat-users.xml wont be editable